machingclee/machingclee.github.io/static/media/382-terraform-modularization.8316a9f7.md

 Otherwise we will remove the existing resources in `DEV` and create resources in `UAT`.

-#### Output After Re-Modularization
+#### Output After Further Modularization

 ##### New outputs.tf

-Before re-modularization we should have created a map that consists of all the value we wish to export:
+Before further modularization we should have created a map that consists of all the value we wish to export:

 ```hcl
 // application/billie/outputs.tf